Updated: Jun 11

 Are there other countries that warrant a 14-day quarantine?

 Yes, the second level of concern is a list of countries that are referred to as at-risk and are subject to a travel advisory.
 These are Ongoing Transmission areas, where travelers are expected to undertake 14 days of self-quarantine if returning to Thailand from, or have transited through, one of these places.
-They are currently: The Netherlands, Spain, Switzerland, Germany, France, Japan, Taiwan, Singapore, the United States of America, Norway, Denmark, Sweden, the United Kingdom, Australia, Austria, Belgium, Malaysia, Canada, Portugal, Brazil, Czech Republic, Israel, Ireland, Pakistan, Finland, Turkey, Greece, Chile, Luxembourg, Poland and Ecuador.
+They are currently: China, Macau, Hong Kong, South Korea, the Netherlands, Spain, Switzerland, Germany, France, Japan, Taiwan, Singapore, the United States of America, Norway, Denmark, Sweden, the United Kingdom, Australia, Austria, Belgium, Malaysia, Canada, Portugal, Brazil, Czech Republic, Israel, Ireland, Pakistan, Finland, Turkey, Greece, Chile, Luxembourg, Poland and Ecuador.

 Note: The list of at-risk countries may be added to and the Ministry of Education may extend the quarantine period.